jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 Our main aim was to extract the chief complaint of electronic health records and compare different NLP models in this project.
 We review various models, algorithms, and techniques, some are supervised, and some are unsupervised methods.
 Our data contains SOAP notes and Chief Complaints about every note.
 We decided to use only the subjective part of SOAP notes because they resemble a physician-patient conversation.

-The first part preprocessed these SOAP notes and transformed them into a well-suited structure for the project&#39;s later steps.
+The first part preprocessed these SOAP notes and transformed them into a well-suited structure for the project's later steps.

 The second part was to convert our tokens into embeddings form (vector representation of the word).
 Hence we compared two different approaches.
 TF-IDF and word2vec.
 The latter method was also evaluated using other models to convert our tokens into embeddings.
 The third part was to initialize an unsupervised model to try to eliminate some of our models.
 We used K-means for clustering, t-SNE for dimension reduction and viewed how well the models get clustered.

-After eliminating the PubMed pre-trained model, in the fourth part, we used an RNN for classifying the word2vec models and Random forest algorithm for the TF-IDF model.
-The results showed that our project&#39;s best model to represent, classify, and extract the chief complaint from our data was TF-IDF with the Random Forest algorithm.
-The RNN did not perform well enough, and we link its performance due to class imbalance and a relatively simple RNN network prone to under fit over the rare classes and did not improve much.
+After eliminating the PubMed pre-trained model, in the fourth part, we used an RNN-CBOW for classifying the word2vec models and Random forest algorithm for the TF-IDF model.
+The results showed that our project's best model to represent, classify, and extract the chief complaint from our data was RNN-CBOW self-trained word2vec of window size 3.

-We conclude our project with a suggestion to further investigate this project&#39;s aim by using more sophisticated approaches like adding hidden layers to the RNN, using long short-term memory (LSTM), or using a pre-trained RNN network (transfer learning).
+We conclude our project with a suggestion to further investigate this project's aim by using 2 or 3 n-grams, using long short-term memory (LSTM) or Gated recurrent unit (GRU), using a pre-trained RNN network (transfer learning), or use of sentences augmentation.

 **VIII.**  **References**